 Here we’re talking about the merchandising technique known as cross-merchandising.
 Also referred to as cross-selling, it’s highly tactical and is defined as the practice of displaying complementary products from different categories together.

-By using this merchandising technique, you’re making it easier for your customers to shop your stores.
+By using this merchandising technique, you’re making it easier for your customers to shop in your stores.
 You’re also saving them time.
 How?
-Let’s take customer A who is shopping your store as an example.
+Let’s take customer A who is shopping in your store as an example.
 He’s looking specifically for a battery-operated toy for his child for Christmas.
 What goes well with this?
 Batteries, of course.
 So you’d want to consider including a display with batteries right next to the toy section.

-In essence, what you’ve done is you’ve created demand for a product where there might not have been in the first place.
+In essence, what you’ve done is you’ve created a demand for a product where there might not have been in the first place.
 Another way of explaining it is this: you’re making your customers aware that there is a product that complements the one they’re about to purchase.
 And it only makes sense to buy them together.

 That said, it’s not just cross-merchandising that can help create or meet demand.
 It can be also argued that the other merchandising techniques available to you can also play a significant role.
 A few of the most common techniques used are vertical, horizontal and colour block merchandising.